The Sisterhood of the Traveling Pants 2

-The Sisterhood of the Traveling Pants 2 is a 2008 American comedy-drama film and a sequel to the 2005 film The Sisterhood of the Traveling Pants.
-The original cast (Amber Tamblyn, America Ferrera, Blake Lively and Alexis Bledel) return to star in the film.
-It was directed by Sanaa Hamri and written by Elizabeth Chandler, who wrote the previous film.
-The film is based upon the fourth novel in the book series: Forever in Blue (2007), but incorporates scenes and storylines from The Second Summer of the Sisterhood (2003) and Girls in Pants (2004).
+The Sisterhood of the Traveling Pants 2 is a 2008 American comedy-drama film directed by Sanaa Hamri and written by Elizabeth Chambers.
+A sequel to the 2005 film The Sisterhood of the Traveling Pants, it is based upon the fourth novel in the book series: Forever in Blue (2007), but incorporates scenes and storylines from The Second Summer of the Sisterhood (2003) and Girls in Pants (2004).
+The film stars Amber Tamblyn, America Ferrera, Blake Lively, and Alexis Bledel as four childhood friends who navigate early adulthood during the summer after their freshman year in college.

-It is the second installment of The Sisterhood of the Traveling Pants film series and was released in theaters on August 6, 2008.
+The film was theatrically released by Warner Bros.
+Pictures in the United States on August 6, 2008, and grossed $44.3 million worldwide against a $27 million budget.
+The film received mixed reviews from critics.
+Since 2018, a third film has been in development.